rsksmart/rif-marketplace-dev/README.md

 ### 1.4.
 IPFS Nodes

-Install IPFS.
-Recommended way is using [ipfs-update](https://github.com/ipfs/ipfs-update) but there are other ways described [here](https://github.com/ipfs/go-ipfs#install) as well.
-Recommended is to run the latest version but required is at least `0.5.0`.

-To complete this setup you will need at least two running instances of **IPFS**.
+For this setup you will need at least two running instances of **IPFS**.
 These can be spawned and ran easily through the **RIF Storage Pinning** repository, which will provide two instances already configured and ready to be used by the **RIF Marketplace**.

 Download and setup the Pinning service
 ```
 $ git clone git@github.com:rsksmart/rif-storage-pinner.git
 $ cd rif-storage-pinner
-$ npm i
+$ npm ci
 ```

 Initialize development repos that are placed in `.repos`.
 This folder can be anytime removed and the `init` command rerun.
 All data will be purged though.